15 Tips For Any New Urban Explorer

-If you’re in that same situation and you’re looking for tips on urban exploring, keep on reading.
-I’ve made a list of 15 best tips any new urban explorer should know.
+If you’re in that same situation and you’re looking for tips for exploring abandoned places, keep on reading.
+I’ve made a list of the best urbex tips every new explorer should know.
 Though there are lots more tips I could’ve included in this post, I decided to only go with 15 to keep things short.
 I hope you find them useful!

 One thing that you’ll hear me say over and over again, for a good reason, is that if you can, always explore with a friend (Tip #5).
 This hobby takes you to abandoned places that people don’t really pay attention to.
 Places that attract the homeless, junkies, and gangs that like to hang out where no one can see them.